Impactworkers/iw-complaint-manager/docs/_development-resources/how-to-set-up-stress-test.md

 ---
 layout: dev-resources
 title: How to Set Up a Stress Test
-parent: Development Resources
+parent: How To Guides
-permalink: /dev-resources/set-up-stress-test
+permalink: /how-to/set-up-stress-test
 ---

 {: .highlight-title }